nymeria-io/nymeria.js/README.md

 All actions that interact with the Nymeria service assume an API key has been set and will fail if a key hasn't been set.
 A key only needs to be set once and can be set at the start of your program.

-If you want to check a key's validity you can use the isAuthenticated function to verify the validity of a key that has been set.
-If no error is returned then the API key is valid.

 ### Installation